Customizing NetSuite Dashboards

 quick search portlet example

-It's a handy tool to define your search a little bit more to get the exact information you need, especially if you're not very good at knowing all the prefixes for this global search bar.
+It's a handy tool to refine your search a bit more and get the exact information you need, especially if you're not familiar with all the prefixes for this global search bar.

 Need a refresher on NetSuite gloabl search prefixes?
 Check out our blog post on The Best Way to Learn NetSuite Keystroke Shortcuts!

-Search forms are a neat way to have a saved search on your dashboard.
-These are just different views will do a custom item view, and let's say that we want to look at an inventory item that's some criteria for any inventory item.
+Search forms are a neat way to add a search feature to your dashboard.
+These are just different views that allow for a custom item view.
+Let's say we want to look at an inventory item that meets certain criteria for any inventory item.

 netsuite search form portlet

-Or let's say we wanted to look at any inventory item or non-inventory item selected control and then clicked it.
-So we search here, and then we'll show you a quick search for that items, too, so it's just a simple way to adjust your view.
+Or let's say we want to look at any inventory item or non-inventory item selected control, and then click on it.
+So we search here, and then we'll show you a quick search for those items, too, so it's just a simple way to adjust your view.

 There are a number of display settings at your disposal in the portlet setup as well, so you can further customize the appearance of this custom search.